 Luckily, the same cyber safety tips I have for humans will also work for man’s best friend:

 - Have strong passwords that are at least 15 characters and are random.
-If you are not sure if your password is strong enough, you can use our password strength tool here.

 - Do not use the same password for multiple sites or applications.
 Each site you login to should have a unique password.
 This is why I recommend having a password keeper such as LastPass.